top of page

 The CDC has advised 'Rain can wash different types of contaminants into the water you collect (for example, bird poop on your roof could end up in your water barrel or tank).
 Rainwater can carry bacteria, parasites, viruses, and chemicals that could make you sick, and it has been linked to disease outbreaks.'

-You may be concerned about not getting minerals or nutrients from pure water however, plants do not get their minerals or nutrients from the water.
-They actually get it from the soil.
+You may be concerned about not getting minerals or nutrients from pure water.
+However, plants can get their nutrients from the soil.

 2. The Benefits of Using a Water Distiller for Plants